truncs/deeprl/dqn/README.md

  - epsilon greedy exploration - Instead of taking the action that maximises the q-value all the time we sometimes choose a random action.

 ## Usage
-To run dqn on the game Pong
+To run dqn on the game of Pong

 ```bash
 python run_dqn_atari.py